devwaseem/nonull/_posts/2020-05-12-init5-how-it-all-started.md

 ![error](/assets/images/compilerror.jpeg)
 ![error](https://media.giphy.com/media/iJCo9daAP0xugHhhfb/giphy.gif)

- But going through the book again with what I've learned clearly helped me solve all those problems.
+ But going through the book again with what I have learned clearly helped me solve all those problems.
 It's just the compiler is expecting me to write code that it can understand, not some gibberish like missing a semicolon or syntax errors.

 _so sweet of you compiler._